Compact and Optimal Deep Learning with Recurrent Parameter Generators: Recurrent Parameter Generator

-{\bf Generating Matrices.} There are many different ways to create the generating matrices $\{\boldsymbol{R}_i\}$.
-In this work, we primarily explore the destructive generating matrices, which tend to prevent different kernels from sharing the representation during weight sharing.
+{\bf Generating Matrices and Destructive Weight Sharing.} There are various ways to create the generating matrices $\{\boldsymbol{G}_i\}$.
+While in general $\boldsymbol{G}$ can be any full-rank tall matrix, this paper focuses on the destructive generating matrices, which are random orthogonal matrices and could prevent different kernels from sharing the representation during weight sharing.
+Random generating matrices empirically improve the model capacity when the model DoF is fixed.
+We provide an intuitive theoretical explanation of how random orthogonal matrices prevent representation sharing as follows.